-Next Generation Firewalls (NGFW) is an advanced version of the traditional firewall whilst maintaining features of the traditional firewall NGFW possess deeper content inspection capabilities which in turns has the capabilities to identify attacks, malware, and other malicious threats.
-NGFW meets performance needs of hyperscale and hybrid IT architectures, enabling organizations to deliver optimal user experience, and manage security risks for better business continuity.
+Next Generation Firewalls (NGFW) is an advanced version of the traditional firewall.
+NGFW possess deeper content inspection capabilities which in turn, has the capabilities to identify attacks, malware, and other malicious threats.
+NGFW meets performance needs of hyper-scale and hybrid IT architectures, enabling organizations to deliver optimal user experience, and manage security risks for better business continuity.

 Zero Trust is a cybersecurity strategy that requires authentication or verification before permitting access to corporate data or critical resources.
 The foundation of this security model is to eliminate the concept of trusted networks, endpoints, users, and processes and shifts towards a “Never Trust, Always Verify” model which assumes breach and verifies each request regardless of where the request originates from or what resource is accesses.